-Coping with Receiving a Rheumatoid Arthritis Diagnosis
+Coping With Rheumatoid Arthritis

 Consider the parallel between a loved one’s death and a medical diagnosis.
 Both are losses that trigger changing thoughts, feelings and behaviors.
 Both take time to process and resolve, with acceptance being the goal at the end of the road.

 The acceptance you seek can only be had through positive coping skills.
 If your coping skills are overwhelmingly negative, you will have extended periods of denial, anger, depression and anxiety that continue on a steady rotation.
 Your mental health will decline with your physical health.
-You will never attain the acceptance, understanding and peace that you prize.
+You will never attain the acceptance, understanding, and peace that you prize.

-You want the acceptance and peace, but you have to work for it.
+You want acceptance and peace, but you have to work for it.
 Positive coping following a chronic medical diagnosis does not happen magically.
 Instead, it requires an effort that is deliberate, organized and followed with consistency.
 You need a plan for coping with rheumatoid arthritis.
 Here it is.

 Minimize the Negatives